Abdominal Aortic Aneurysm - Quick Consult

 Clinical Risk and Safety Pearls

-• Only 30% of patients present with the classic triad of abdominal pain, a palpable mass, and hypotension.
+• Only 30% of patients present with the classic triad of abdominal pain, palpable mass and hypotension.

 • Rupture of an AAA usually occurs into the retroperitoneum, where hemorrhage may be temporarily limited by clotting and tamponade at the rupture site.